Skip to content

 • Compliance with FCC E911 and CRTC (Canada) requirements

-• Tests in operator network (Field Trial)
+• Tests in the operator network (field testing)

 • Coexistence with other bands (intra-RAT and inter-RAT)